beckym223/manual_work/E6_long_edited.md

 periods to be formally equivalent to different goods we may take our supplier to be an intertemporal natural monopolist in a multi- product industry.
-That is, no combination of  3The reader can readily generalize this result.
-If the flat-bottomed segment for the firm extends from ym to ym(l + I/w), where w is an integer, then there will be w  regions of linear homogeneity in the industry cost func- tion and it will be linearly homogeneous for any output y , wy m-
+That is, no combination of

 ### ---Economics-1982-0-15.txt---